22mahmoud/maw.sh/src/blog/build-a-blog-with-svelte-and-markdown/index.md

 ### Pages

 The filename detrmine the route.
-For example: `src/routes/blog/index.svelte` refer to the route `/blog`.
+For example: `src/routesblog`.

 For Dynamin routing. we going to use `[slug]`.
-For example `ser/routes/blog/[slug].svelte` refer to route `/blog/the-whatever-blog-name`
+For example `ser/routesthe-whatever-blog-name`

 ### Server